Merryl Lawry-White is member of Debevoise & Plimpton’s International Dispute Resolution Group based in London.

-Ms. Lawry-White is named a Rising Star by The Legal 500 UK (2021) and she is also listed as a Future Leader for Arbitration Who’s Who Legal (2021).
+Ms. Lawry-White is named a Rising Star in Public International Law by The Legal 500 UK (2023), with the guide further recognising her work in international arbitration.
+She is also listed as a Future Leader for Arbitration Who’s Who Legal (2022).

 Ms Lawry-White is a member of the public international law and business integrity groups.
 She regularly assists clients with queries related to a variety of public international law matters, as well as business and human rights and environmental concerns, such as modern slavery acts statements and other areas of environmental and business and human rights risk.
 Ms. Lawry-White is a member of the International Bar Association’s Subcommitee on ESG.
 Ms Lawry-White is also a member of the Justice Rapid Response Roster of Experts that may be deployed to assist in the investigation, analysis and reporting of human rights, international humanitarian law and international criminal law violations.
 Ms. Lawry-White has an active pro bono practice, including advising the interveners on questions of state responsibility and international humanitarian law in R (Campaign Against Arms Trade) v Secretary of State for Business Innovation & Skills, on questions related to reparation under international law for sexual violence against women, acting on multiple complaints to the Human Rights Committee concerning sexual and reproductive violence, providing comparative and practical advice on the rights of women to for transitional justice mechanisms, and assisting in peacebuilding processes.